 The NFL is now a pass-first league, and the explosion of the passing game means that the league’s receiving records are seemingly in focus every single season.
-What are the NFL’s all-time, season-long, and rookie receiving records?
-Do all of the NFL career, season-long, or rookie receiving records belong to a WR, or have any RBs or TEs managed to get close?
+What are the NFL’s all-time, season-long, rookie, and single-game receiving records?
+Do all of the NFL receiving records belong to a WR, or have any RBs or TEs managed to get close?

 NFL Receiving Season Records